 Physical Challenges

-Braille and Talking Books Library Services are for not only for the blind.
+Braille and Talking Books Library Services are not only for the blind.
 People “with temporary or permanent low vision, blindness, or a physical disability that prevents them from reading or holding the printed page” all may be eligible.
 Patron Juan joined the Library in April 2015.
 He has cerebral palsy.
 Although he spends a lot of time in his wheel chair, he loves sports, especially soccer and basketball, and enjoys going out with friends and family to concerts, dances and parties.
 Completely bi-lingual, he considers Spanish to be his first language, and takes advantage of the Library’s extensive Spanish language collection, using the BARD download program.

 Hospital providing assistance